 Drop bags are to be dropped off by you, on race morning at the start line at Junction Park in downtown Squamish.

-50 Mile runners are allowed two drop bags which will be transported to:
+50 Mile runners are allowed two drop bags which will be transported to AS 3 (The Corners) and AS 5 (Capilano University, formerly Quest).

 Finish Line Bags